shanep/shanep.github.io/parts/rubric-boiler.md

 ::: warning
 Students are expected to write tests beyond what is provided for them to ensure their code operates as expected.
-Writing tests is part of the learning process and part of the grade for this project.
+Writing tests is part of the learning process and **part of your grade** for this project.
 :::

-You are not allowed to change the instructor provided tests in any way.
+Some times it is not feasible to write tests for part of your program.
+For example, if the project includes a User Interface (UI) component it is very difficult to write automated tests without extensive mocking or complicated tooling.
+In these cases you will be given a pass on the testing criteria for that particular part and you will need to detail what manual tests you completed in the RETROSPECTIVE.md.

+You are not allowed to change the instructor provided tests in any way, if you think there is a bug in the given tests please attend office hours to review your findings.
 You must pass the tests as they are written.

-Testing consists of (but is not limited to):
+Testing consists of but is not limited to:

 - Validating user input
   - User input should not crash your program